walterbender/Syllabi/color.md

 Questions to Consider
 ---------------------
 * Does the sensation of color change over time?
-* Is it possible to look at the same stimulous with each eye and perceive it differently?
+* Is it possible to look at the same stimulus with each eye and perceive it differently?
 * Can you come up with a model to explain how appearance might change due to context?